What is a balance transfer?

 • If you pay late or miss a payment, you may have to pay fees, lose any promotional offers you have, and it could damage your credit score.

-• If you use a balance transfer card for other purposes such as everyday spending, the standard purchase rate might be higher – meaning you could be charged more interest.
+• If you use a balance transfer card for other purposes such as everyday spending, the standard purchase rate might be higher.
+Which means you could be charged more interest.

 How to make a balance transfer with us